-The roar of the ocean snuffed into silence when she went under.
-She pulled upward with cupped hands.
-Strong and lean and no stranger to the water, she swam easily back to the boat.
+The ocean’s roar snuffed into silence.
+Michaela pulled hard against the water with cupped hands.
+Strong and lean, she swam easily back to the boat.

 From the top of the next wave she saw the island again.